devcode1981/File-Provider-Storage/doc/prepare.md

 Supported versions: OS X 10.9 (Mavericks) and up.

+In OS X 10.15 the default shell changed from Bash to Zsh.
+The instructions below for Homebrew and MacPorts handle Bash or Zsh slightly differently by setting a `shell_file` variable based on your current shell.

 Please read [the prerequisites for all platforms](#prerequisites-for-all-platforms).

 We are using PostgreSQL 10 in the following example.
 If you want to use another version, please adjust paths accordingly.